FLABDUL/strava-dashboard/README.md

 ---

 ## 🔐 OAuth Flow

-- Clicking "Connect to Strava" will send you to the Strava authorization page.
-- Once authorized, you’ll be redirected back and your token will be saved.
+Clicking "Connect to Strava" will send you to the Strava authorization page.
+Once authorized, you’ll be redirected back and your token will be saved.

 ---

 ## 🧪 Tech Stack

-- Backend: Node.js, Express.js, Axios
+* Backend: Node.js, Express.js, Axios
-- Frontend: React, Vite, TailwindCSS, Chart.js
+* Frontend: React, Vite, TailwindCSS, Chart.js
-- Auth: OAuth2
+* Auth: OAuth2
-- Deployment: Vercel/Netlify (frontend), Railway/Fly.io (backend)
+* Deployment: Vercel/Netlify (frontend), Railway/Fly.io (backend)

 ---

 ## 🤝 Contributing

 Issues and PRs are welcome!
-Let me know what features you'd like to add.

 ---

-## 📜 License
-MIT